wdelfuego/nova-calendar/README.md

 # Release log
 ## v1.6
 - The URI of the calendar tool is now configurable, thanks @kitchetof!
-- Multiple events can now be generated from a single Nova resource
+- Adds support for [custom event generators](/nova-calendar/custom-event-generators.html) to define your own mapping from Nova resource to calendar event(s)
--
+- For developers of this package: added first set of unit tests

 ### v1.5
 - The calendar timezone can now be [customized](https://wdelfuego.github.io/nova-calendar/customizing-the-calendar.html)